mpcrlab/QLearning/README.md

 # Q-Learning

 This repository contains Matlab scripts for Q-Learning using q-tables as well as Python code for Q-Learning with neural networks.
+Known dependencies for the Python code include (Theano)[http://deeplearning.net/software/theano/], (NumPy)[http://www.numpy.org/], (Lasagne)[https://github.com/Lasagne/Lasagne], and (Matplotlib)[http://matplotlib.org/faq/usage_faq.html].
 To run the Python code, pull the repository, cd to the directory, and then run the test script:

 ```
 $ python test.py